-In this guide, I explain how you can make money selling your pictures on microstock websites.
-You can also find the list of the best microstock agencies.
+In this guide, I explain how you can make money selling your pictures and what the differences are between microstock and macrostock.

 Selling your pictures: what does it mean?

 Selling your photos means allowing someone to use your pictures in exchange for money.
 Remember that even if you allow someone to use your pictures, you still own the images.
-Where the pictures can be used and how is established by the type of license under which the images were sold.
+Where and how the pictures can be used is established by the type of license under which the images are sold.

 Not long ago, if you were a photographer and wanted to sell your pictures, you could do it in person or ask an agency to do it for you.
 Those agencies had physical archives with millions of pictures.
 Today, things are pretty much the same: you can sell pictures directly or use an agency.
 The main difference is that there are no physical archives, only web servers with millions of digital files.